-As a result of this acquisition, the Company recognized a pre-tax gain in Other income, net in the Consolidated Statements of Earnings of \$1,597 million related to the fair valuation of the Company's previously held minority equity interest.
+As a result of this acquisition, in the three months ended November 30, 2021, the Company recognized a pre-tax gain in Other income, net in the Consolidated Statements of Earnings of \$1,597 million related to the fair valuation of the Company's previously held minority equity interest.
 The Company also recorded a pre-tax gain of \$577 million in Other income, net in the Consolidated Statements of Earnings related to the conversion to equity of the Company's previously held investment in convertible debt securities of VillageMD, reclassified from within Accumulated other comprehensive income in the Consolidated Balance Sheets.
 A majority of the gains did not generate a tax expense.